DBShorts/DBShorts/README.md

-- 👋 Hi, I’m @DBShorts
+- 👋 Hi, I’m @DBShorts (Damian Is Rather Silly )
-- 👀 I’m interested in minecraft, scratch, and more
+- 👀 I’m interested in minecraft, scratch, c, wii u hacking and more
-- 🌱 I’m currently learning lua, javascript, and html
+- 🌱 I’m currently learning c
 - 📫 How to reach me: dont :3

 > 1 + 1 = the amount of brain cells i have